openshift/enhancements/enhancements/network-observability.md

 ### Operators
-Two new operators will be added to OCP.
+Two new operators will be required for network observability.
+They are the Network Observability Operator and the Loki Operator.

 #### Network Observability Operator (NetObserv)
 The Network Observability Operator will need to be installed from OperatorHub to enable this feature.
 This operator has a dependency on the Loki Operator.
-It is a dynamic plugin that is responsible for defining resources similar to Red Hat OpenShift Logging and also enabling collection of NetFlow.
+This is an OpenShift Console dynamic plugin that is responsible for defining resources and enabling collection of NetFlow similar to Red Hat OpenShift Logging.
 This can be done from Web Console or CLI.

 The operator will follow the [Operator Lifecycle Manager](https://olm.operatorframework.io/) (OLM) model which is a component of the [Operator Framework](https://github.com/operator-framework).